Sparse Variable Selection on High Dimensional Heterogeneous Data with Tree Structured Responses: REAL GENOME DATA EXPERIMENTS

 \subsection{Human Alzheimer Disease}

-Finally, we proceed to the Human Alzheimer’s Disease dataset.
-We report the top 30 genetic variables our model discovered in Table~\ref{table:result} to foster further research.
+Finally, we proceed to the Human Alzheimer’s Disease data set and report the top 99 genetic variables our model discovered in Table~\ref{table:result} to foster further research.

 Due to space limitation, we only verify the top 10 reported genetic variables with prior research.
-The $1^{st}$ discovered genetic variable is corresponded to \textit{apoB} gene, which can influence serum concentration in Alzheimer’s disease \cite{caramelli1999increased}.
-The $2^{nd}$ one is associated with \textit{ARHGAP10} gene (also called \textit{GRAF2}), which affects the developmentally regulated expression of the \textit{GRAF} proteins that promote lipid droplet clustering and growth, and is enriched at lipid droplet junctions \cite{hasler2014graf1a}.
+The $1^{st}$ discovered genetic variable is corresponded to \textit{apoB} gene, which can influence serum concentration \cite{caramelli1999increased} in Alzheimer’s disease \cite{williams2020lipid}.
+The $2^{nd}$ one is associated with \textit{ARHGAP10} gene (also called \textit{GRAF2}), which is an important paralogon of \textit{ARHGAP26} that closely related to the Alzheimer's disease \cite{wang2022associations} and affects the developmentally regulated expression of the \textit{GRAF} proteins that promote lipid droplet clustering and growth, and is enriched at lipid droplet junctions \cite{hasler2014graf1a,williams2020lipid}.
+The $3^{rd}$ SNP \textit{GNPDA2} is discovered to show the environment and gene association with obesity.
+They have impact on neurodegenerative and neurodevelopmental diseases \cite{flores2020environment}.
 The $4^{th}$ SNP is expressed by the \textit{SYNPO2}, which influences hypercholesterolemia or hypertension that has a identified a link between cognitive deficits \cite{loke2017global}.
+The $6^{th}$ SNP known as the \textit{LY75}, has close relation with the significantly differentially expression in the time-series paired analysis involving \textit{APOE4} carriers and non-carriers, which could affect Alzheimer’s disease \cite{luckett2023longitudinal}.
 The $7^{th}$ genetic variable is associated with \textit{AGAP1}. \textit{AGAP1} can regulate membrane trafficking, actin remodeling \cite{liu2006novel} and is reported to be associated with Alzheimer's disease.
-The $8^{th}$ one is coded by gene \textit{Fam114a1}.
-Biologists have found that \textit{Fam114a1} is highly expressed in the developing neocortex \cite{zhang2014amyloid}.
-The $9^{th}$ is corresponded with gene \textit{CNTNAP2} and the direct downregulation of \textit{CNTNAP2} by \textit{STOX1A} is associated with Alzheimer's disease\cite{van2012direct}.
+The $8^{th}$ one is coded by gene \textit{FAM114A1}.
+Biologists have found that \textit{FAM114A1} is highly expressed in the developing neocortex \cite{zhang2014amyloid}.
+Also, from ``the amyloid hypothesis", beta-amyloid accumulation is mainly cause Alzheimer's disease \cite{murphy2010alzheimer}.
+The $9^{th}$ is corresponded with gene \textit{CNTNAP2} and the direct downregulation of \textit{CNTNAP2} by \textit{STOX1A} is associated with Alzheimer's disease \cite{van2012direct}.